modelica/ModelicaSpecification/RationaleMCP/0031/annotations.md

 ## Summary of Flat Modelica annotations

-These are all the non-vendor specific annotations that may influence the code generation process
+These are all the non-vendor specific annotations inherited from full Modelica that may influence the code generation process:
 - `Inline` — Applied to a function, indicates it should be inlined
 - `LateInline` — Applied to a function, indicates it should be inlined after symbolic transformations have been performed
 - `InlineAfterIndexReduction` — Applied to a function, indicates it should be inlined after differentiation for index reduction and before other symbolic transformations are applied